Shan876/Info2180-lab5/README.md

 # Info2180-lab5
-This is Lab 5  for Shandene Gray
+This is Lab 5 for Shandene Gray on PHP and MySQL